Joel Armstrong

-Joel Armstrong (born 25 September 1981) is a footballer who played in The Football League for Chesterfield.
+Joel Armstrong (born 25 September 1981) is a footballer who played in the Football League for Chesterfield.

 Career

 Armstrong started his career at his local team Chesterfield where he made six appearances.
 He spent time on loan at Ilkeston and Bradford Park Avenue before being released by Chesterfield in 2002.
 Since then, he has played for Staveley Miners Welfare, Matlock Town, Sheffield and Ossett Town.

+He later entered into business with Richard Lyons.